apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSErasureCoding.md

 ### Configuration keys

   The codec implementation for Reed-Solomon and XOR can be configured with the following client and DataNode configuration keys:
-  `io.erasurecode.codec.rs-default.rawcoder` for the default RS codec, `io.erasurecode.codec.rs-legacy.rawcoder` for the legacy RS codec, `io.erasurecode.codec.xor.rawcoder` for the XOR codec.
+  `io.erasurecode.codec.rs.rawcoder` for the default RS codec, `io.erasurecode.codec.rs-legacy.rawcoder` for the legacy RS codec, `io.erasurecode.codec.xor.rawcoder` for the XOR codec.
   The default implementations for all of these codecs are pure Java.
 For default RS codec, there is also a native implementation which leverages Intel ISA-L library to improve the performance of codec.
 For XOR codec, a native implementation which leverages Intel ISA-L library to improve the performance of codec is also supported.
 Please refer to section "Enable Intel ISA-L" for more detail information.